dash-orlando/magneto/Builds/LOCAR/Software/Raspberry Pi/Control/Python/README.md

 Test I2C and SPI
 run blinkatest.py script

 `python3 blinkatest.py`

 Test LED's
 try running led test code (needs root access)

 `sudo python3 led_test.py`

-**NOTE** if LED's look odd try reversing pixel color order from RGBW tp GRBW
+**NOTE** if LED's look odd try reversing pixel color order from RGBW to GRBW
 >it should function in a sequence of red, green, blue, then a rainbow wave